-A 1st prize winner in New Jersey Association of Verismo Opera's 2014 International Vocal Competition, and an encouragement award winner in the 2015 Giulio Gari International Vocal Competition, he has sung the lead tenor roles in “La Boheme”, “Rigoletto”, “Carmen”, “La Taviata”, “Un ballo in Maschera”, “L’elisir d’amore”, and “Tosca” with Companies like Amore Opera, Regina Opera, New Jersey Verismo Opera, Bravo Opera Alliance, NY Lyric Opera Theater, and dell'arte Opera Ensemble.
-Mr. Heredia has toured Italy, Puerto Rico, and South Korea.
+A 1st prize winner of NJ Verismo Opera's 2014 Vocal Competition, and an encouragement award winner in the 2015 & 2017 Giulio Gari International Vocal Competition, he has sung the lead tenor roles in La Boheme, Rigoletto, Carmen, La Taviata, Un ballo in Maschera, L’elisir d’amore, Aida and Tosca, with Companies like Amore Opera, Regina Opera, NJ Verismo Opera, dell'arte Opera Ensemble, NY Lyric Opera Theater, Bravo Opera Alliance, and the Long Island Lyric Opera, and OperaRD in Dominican Republic.

 A graduate of the Manhattan School of Music, Anna has been praised for delivering her warmth, engaging presence, musicianship and intensity of sound to countless audiences on the stages of New York City, the Pacific North West, Bulgaria and Germany.
 Anna developed her ever warming voice where she was “destined perhaps for heftier assignments…” (NYT), serving perhaps as a precursor to her eventual homecoming to the mezzo repertoire.
 Anna has performed with houses on the East and West Coasts of America, Germany and Bulgaria, bringing her unique and beautiful instrument to music lovers worldwide.